Travel & Study

 Study

-Erasmus+ offers people of all ages the possibility to develop and share knowledge and experience in institutions and organizations in different countries.
-Erasmus+ also offers opportunities to a wide range of organizations, such as universities, education and training centres, think tanks, research centres and private companies.
-Find all the information about the program here.
-The program has a wide variety of options and is open to Colombian individuals, organizations and institutions of higher education, as well as vocational education and training.
-Among the opportunities offered by Erasmus+ are high-quality master's degrees funded with full European Union scholarships, the possibility to undertake a period of study in Europe as part of its Colombian program, support for the modernization and reform of higher education and education institutions and systems and vocational training, and teaching and research in European Union studies around the world.
+The programme is open to Colombian individuals, organisations, and higher education institutions, as well as vocational education and training institutions.
+Among the opportunities offered by Erasmus+ are high-quality master's degrees funded with full European Union scholarships; the possibility to undertake a period of study in Europe as part of a Colombian academic programme; support for the modernisation and reform of higher education institutions, systems, and vocational education and training; and teaching and research on European Union studies around the world.

-The International Credit Mobility (ICM) program allows Colombian students and teaching and non-teaching staff to undertake a period of study or an internship at a higher education institution within the European Union as part of their degree.
-On the other hand, there are the Erasmus Mundus Joint Masters (EMJM), which offer high quality integrated Masters programs with full scholarships funded by the European Union.
+International Credit Mobility (ICM): allows Colombian students and teaching and non-teaching staff to undertake a period of study or a traineeship at a higher education institution within the European Union, as part of their degree.

 Horizon 2020